10 Ways You Can Conquer Your Fears At The Skybridge in Gatlinburg Tennessee

 “I’m not scared of heights.
 I’m just scared of falling from heights.” – John Zakour

 Just about everyone has experienced the fear of heights at one time another in his or her life – with the possible exception of celebrated rock climber Alex Honnold, who completed the first free solo (without ropes) of El Capitan, an iconic, 3,000-foot rockface in Yosemite National Park in 2017.
 Is it any wonder then that Vertigo, a 1958 Alfred Hitchcock thriller dealing with acrophobia (extreme feat of heights) recently topped the Sight & Sound list of “The 50 Greatest Films of All Time”?
 In fact, being afraid of heights is a perfectly rational fear and trails only arachnophobia (fear of spiders) and ophidiophobia (fear of snakes) on the list of “10 Most Common Phobias” by WorldAtlas.
-Those adventurous travelers who want to test their mettle when it comes to facing their fear of heights or those who just out to get a total adrenaline rush will want to experience the new Gatlinburg SkyBridge at Gatlinburg SkyLift Park!
+Those adventurous travelers who are looking for things to do in Gatlinburg, and want to test their mettle when it comes to facing their fear of heights or those who just out to get a total adrenaline rush will want to experience the new Gatlinburg SkyBridge at Gatlinburg SkyLift Park!

 Billed as the “Most Spectacular Experience in the Smokies,” Gatlinburg SkyBridge, which opened at SkyLift Park in May 2019, stretches 680 feet (the length of nearly two football fields), making it the longest pedestrian suspension bridge in North America.
 In addition, the SkyBridge’s five-foot-wide path suspends 140 feet above the ground at its highest point and features 15 feet of glass-floor panels at its center.
 Believe it or not, the SkyBridge was designed to hold more than 200,000 pounds.
 To top it off, the SkyBridge offers spectacular views of both downtown Gatlinburg and the surrounding Great Smoky Mountains.
 Gatlinburg SkyLift Park is ideally located at 765 Parkway in the heart of downtown Gatlinburg and just across the street from Ripley’s Believe It Or Not!
 Odditorium (a SkyLift Park + Ripley’s combo ticket is available for purchase).
 Note that there is no parking available at the base of Gatlinburg SkyLift Park, but two public parking lots are located just a short walk away.